 Warren Buffett is considered the most successful investor of all time.
-The 88-year-old man named “The Oracle of Omaha”, named after his home town in Nebraska, has more than $80 billion in capital, which he has accumulated in various successful investments throughout his life.
+The 88-year-old man named “The Oracle of Omaha”, after his home town in Nebraska, has more than $80 billion in capital, which he has accumulated in various successful investments throughout his life.
 The stock portfolio of his investment company – Berkshire Hathaway, has averaged more than 20% a year, so if you invested $100 in the company’s shares in its 1965 founding, they were worth about $2 million today.

 But in recent years it seems that Buffett has a hard time beating the markets.
 On the one hand, of course, it’s hard to beat the indices when you manage hundreds of billions of dollars, and Buffett has referred to this several times in recent years.
 On the other hand, it appears that his investment strategy, which has been consistent for decades, has undergone several changes that did not necessarily improve the return his portfolio presents.
-Fortunately, Buffett has no problem admitting his failures and mistakes, so we can learn from this and correct.
+Fortunately, Buffett has no problem admitting his failures and mistakes, so we can learn from this and correct our own ways.

 It’s hard to choose a single winning technology company